cnrosu/AutoHelpDesk/Analyzers/README.md

 ## HTML composition

-`HtmlComposer.ps1` accepts the category results and renders:
+`Reporting/HtmlComposer.ps1` accepts the category results and renders:

 - A summary tile with score and high-level counts.
 - Detailed tables of issues, normal findings, and health checks.
 - Embedded evidence snippets sourced from the payloads.

-Customize the markup or styling by editing `HtmlComposer.ps1` and the CSS files under `/AutoL1/styles/`.
+Customize the markup or styling by editing `Reporting/HtmlComposer.ps1`, `/Reporting/styles/`, and the scenario-specific CSS under `/AutoL1/styles/`.

 ## Extending analyzers